So, you’re ready to start your journey as a small business owner and share your passion with the world.

 With some email marketing tips in your back pocket, you can set up email campaigns for new clients, returning guests, and even potential customers

-- With Schedulicity, you can set up emails to send automatically on clients’ birthdays, when you have specials, or whenever you have something to celebrate.
-Our templates make it easy to create effective, eye-catching emails fast.
-Plus, our Automated Marketing add-on offers analytics on your open rates and more.
+- With Schedulicity, you can set up emails to send automatically.
+Our email templates make it easy to create effective, eye-catching emails fast.
+(Plus, our Automated Marketing add-on offers analytics on your open rates and more.)

 - This post from The Balance Small Business has more information about email marketing services.

 A Beginner’s Guide to Email Marketing and Automated Text MessagesGet the Guide

 Social Media Marketing Tips for Small Business

 Even if you feel like a social media pro, it’s critical to realize that social media tips for small business owners might be different from what you already know.

 The impact that platforms like Facebook, Pinterest, and Instagram can have on your business depends on how you use them — you can’t just post randomly on each platform and expect to see a boost in bookings ASAP.

 Using each of these social sites for business requires nuance and strategy.